-- (a) Aluminum has both primary and secondary standards.
+(a) Aluminum has both primary and secondary standards.
 Compliance with the MCL is based on a running annual average.

-No secondary standard MCL exceedance occurred in the Weymouth treatment plant effluent. - (b) Compliance for manganese is based on a running annual average.
-Due to emergency drought conditions, Calleguas operated the Las Posas Wellfield as an extraordinary water supply measure to conserve MWD's limited State Project Water supplies in 2022.
-The MCL for manganese was not violated. - (c) All measures the aggressiveness of water transported through pipes.
+(b) Al measures the aggressiveness of water transported through pipes.
 Water with Al <10.0 is highly aggressive and would be very corrosive to almost all materials found in a typical water system.
-Al ≥12.0 indicates non-aggressive water.
-Al between 10.0 and 11.9 indicates moderately aggressive water. - (d) Calleguas did not conduct PFAS monitoring in 2022.
+Al \geq 12.0 indicates non-aggressive water.
+Al between 10.0 and 11.9 indicates moderately aggressive water.